l0vemimi/kerneld/README.md

 # kerneld
-nuke android and run real linux on phone
+nuke android spyware and run real linux on phone